Bruno Damiani: Philadelphia Union

 On 12 February 2025, Damiani's transfer to Philadelphia Union was confirmed by Uruguayan reports.
 The transfer fee was $3.4 million with Nacional, who retained 20% of future capital gains.
 Nacional received $2.0 million with Boston River, Damiani's agent and Damiani received the remainder; however, Damiani donated his portion ($200,000) to the Nacional youth teams, citing "It was part of a negotiation that I was willing to give up.
 Since they didn't ask me for more, my father and I suggested that it was a nice way to thank the club because I owe my career to Nacional, which opened the doors to me when I was 18, and that was the gesture that occurred to us."

 On 18 February 2025, Damiani's transfer to Philadelphia Union was officially announced with his designation as a Young Designated Player.
 His $3.4 million transfer, with $0.6 million potential add-on incentives, set a transfer record for the Union.

 International career

-In May 2024, Damiani was named in the first ever Uruguay A' national team squad, a national team consisting of only domestic league players.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, Damiani was named in the first ever Uruguay local national team squad, a national team consisting of only domestic league players.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.
 He scored both of the team's goals in a 2–1 win in a friendly over Gremio on 4 December 2024.